accordproject/markdown-transform/packages/markdown-html/test/data/clause.md

-This is a fixed interest loan to the amount of <variable id="loanAmount" value="100000.0"/>
+This is a fixed interest loan to the amount of <variable name="loanAmount" value="100000.0"/>
-at the yearly interest rate of <variable id="rate" value="2.5"/>% with a loan term of <variable id="loanDuration" value="15"/>, and monthly payments of <formula name="formula1" value="667.0"/>
+at the yearly interest rate of <variable name="rate" value="2.5"/>% with a loan term of <variable name="loanDuration" value="15"/>, and monthly payments of <formula name="formula1" value="667.0"/>